Zsolt-Georg Böhm

-The native form of this personal name is Böhm Zsolt György.
-This article uses Western name order when mentioning individuals.

 Zsolt-Georg Böhm (born 17 April 1962) is a Hungarian table tennis player, writer, teacher and computer scientist.

 Early years

 Zsolt György Böhm was born in Szalacs, in the northern part of Bihor County, in present Romania.
 Both parents were doctors.

 His father, whose ancestors emigrated from Swabia to Hungary in 1735, played table tennis in the Romanian 1st league.

 Böhm attended Hungarian-language schools.
 He started playing table tennis competitively at the age of seven under his father's guidance.
 As a teenager, he moved to Cluj Napoca with his brother József Böhm, also a table tennis player, who is two years older than him, and became a disciple of Farkas Paneth.

 Böhm won a total of 25 table tennis titles in Romania.
 In 1978, he won the European Youth Championships in the doubles and mixed competition as well the Romanian Championships in the men's single competition, in which he defeated his brother.
 With him Böhm topped the podium in doubles.
 In 1979, he became national champion again.
 At the 1979 World Championships in Pyongyang, he defeated the Hungarian world champion, Gábor Gergely.